davidfekke/fek.io/src/blog/2021-03-29/upgrading-to-gatsby-3-0.md

 cover_image: "./lucas-benjamin.jpg"
 ---

 I upgraded my website to the newest version of [Gatsby JS](https://www.gatsbyjs.com).
-If you are not familiar with [Gatsby]() or the JAMSTACK, it is a framework for creating static websites using the [React](https://reactjs.org/) framework.
+If you are not familiar with [Gatsby](https://www.gatsbyjs.com) or the [jamstack](https://jamstack.org/), it is a framework for creating static websites using the [React](https://reactjs.org/) framework.
 Last month Gatsby 3.0 was released, the first major upgrade since 2.0 in 2018.

-They have included a [Gatsby 3.0 Migration Guide](https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v2-to-v3/) in their docs, but I wanted to cover the changes I had to make in order to upgrade mu site to 3.0.
+They have included a [Gatsby 3.0 Migration Guide](https://www.gatsbyjs.com/docs/reference/release-notes/migrating-from-v2-to-v3/) in their docs, but I wanted to cover the changes I had to make in order to upgrade the site to 3.0.

 The first step I did was create a git branch for the upgrade that I could blow away if the upgrade failed.
 Once I created the new branch, I followed the instructions in the migration guide.
 The first step was upgrading the dependencies in the Node package.json file.
 I ran the following command;